Purchase property procedures in Italy

 This is the buyer’s declaration of wanting to purchase a property in Italy at a certain price.
 This form contains the essential elements of the future sale.
 Both the buyer and the seller will sign the proposal for purchase, in acceptance.

 The proposta d’acquisto, unlike in the UK, it is only valid if a deposit is made of approximately 5% of the property’s value.
 This is to ensure that the proposal is genuine and to avoid timewasting for both the buyer and seller.
 This will be returned or deducted from the purchase price once the deal goes through.

-For piece of mind, the buyer can instruct an Architect or Geometra and a Solicitor to make all the necessary checks.
+For peace of mind, the buyer can instruct an Architect or Geometra and a Solicitor to make all the necessary checks.

-Should the buyer change his mind he/she will loose the deposit, should the seller have a change of hearth he she would pay back double the amount to the buyer.
+Should the buyer change his mind he/she will lose the deposit, should the seller have a change of hearth he/she would pay back double the amount to the buyer.
 This is in fact used as a deterrent.

 The Preliminary Contract